 Luis was raised in the city of Coachella.
 After graduating Coachella Valley High School in 2010, he attended College of the Desert (COD) where he participated in Extended Opportunity Programs and Service and COD Alumni Association Scholarship Club.
 After completing his Associates of Arts Degree at COD, Luis transferred to California State University, San Bernardino Palm Desert Campus where he received his Bachelor’s Degree in Psychology.
 Luis continues to pursue his goal of continuing education in pursuit of a Master Degree in Counseling and Guidance Program or a Master’s in Education from California State California State University, San Bernardino Palm Desert Campus.

-Ricardo Ramirez serves as a Data Analyst for OneFuture Coachella Valley.
+Ricardo Ramirez serves as Project Coordinator for OneFuture Coachella Valley.
 He was born in Michoacán, Mexico and migrated to the United States at a young age where he was raised in the Coachella Valley.
 Ricardo graduated from Desert Mirage High School (DMHS) in June 2015 where he earned a 4.0.
 G.P.A.
 During his high school years, he was an active member for different clubs and sports.
 Four years later Ricardo became a first generation California State University of San Bernardino Alumni (class of 2019) where he obtained his Bachelor Degree in Business Administration with a concentration in Management and Finance.
 During his academic career in college, Ricardo was a Student Ambassador at CSUSB Palm Desert Campus.
 He became an active member in campus by joining clubs and even becoming one of the founders of DREAMers at PDC.
 Ricardo has always been passionate in giving back to his community.
 For three years Ricardo has been a volunteer at SCORE, which is non-profit that offers assistance to small businesses through mentoring and workshops.
 His next step in life is to continue with his academic career and obtain a Master’s in Business Administration.
 Eventually, Ricardo plans to become a business and financial consultant.

 Julia I. Lopez